andrey-mokhov/graphql-php/docs/en/spiral/middleware.md

 # Development of middleware layers

-The process of downloading the application and processing the user request is presented in the diagram below:
+The process of initializing the application and processing the user request is presented in the diagram below:

 ![Loading application](../../images/graphql-process.png)